5T33Z0/OC-Little-Translated/14_OCLP_Wintel/WIiFi_Sonoma.md

 - Once patching is done, reboot
 - Enjoy working Wi-Fi again!

+> [!NOTE]
-**NOTE**: If the "Networking: Modern Wireless" or "Networking: Legacy Wireless" option is not available, then OCLP couldn't detect a compatible Wi-Fi card.
-In this case you need to either force-enable the option in the Source Code, build OCLP Patcher yourself and then apply the root patches (Step 4) or spoof a compatible Wi-Fi device into macOS.
+> If the "Networking: Modern Wireless" or "Networking: Legacy Wireless" option is not available, then OCLP couldn't detect a compatible Wi-Fi card.
+In this case you need to either force-enable the option in the Source Code, build OCLP Patcher yourself and then apply the root patches (Step 4) or spoof a compatible Wi-Fi device into macOS (Method 2).

 ### 4. Workaround: Force-enable Wi-Fi Patching in OCLP
 If you have one of the compatible and previously supported Broadcom or Atheros Wi-Fi Cards but it is not detected by OCLP, you need to force-enable Wi-Fi patching in OCLP's Source Code and then build a custom version of the patcher by following the steps below.
 In my experience this is only an issue in OCLP 0.6.9 and older.
 Once version 1.0.0 was released it detects the Broadcom card in my system automatically.